dart-lang/language/working/augmentations/feature-specification.md

 It's a **compile-time error** if:

-*   The signature of the augmenting getter or setter does not [match][signature matching] the signature of the augmented getter or setter.
+*   The signature of the augmenting getter or setter does not [match][signature matching] the signature of the corresponding introductory getter or setter.

 *   A `const` variable declaration is augmented or augmenting.